jeffhuang4704/nv2kw/notes/cel-policy.md

     The resource may only use the defined values (whitelist).
 ```

-The user input values, it could exist simple regex.

 The following are some experiments attempting to implement these criteria and their operators.
 For each, we need to consider the following scenarios, using labels as an example.

-scenario 1 - only label key is used
+-- scenario 1 - only label key is used
-scenario 2 - label key and value
+-- scenario 2 - label key and value
-scenario 3 - label key and value, and the value has regex
+-- scenario 3 - label key and value, and the value has regex

 TODO: need to mention the object path each resource wll inspect.
 For example label it might inspect two different places.
 Also the environment variables, it might inspect both image and runtime..

 [CEL playground](https://playcel.undistro.io/)

-Example Input (use this in CEL playground)
+<details><summary>Example Input (use this in CEL playground)</summary>

 ```
 params: